Venezuela For Kids

 Puntofijo's oil industry

-- Venezuela has the largest oil reserves in the world, about 18% of all oil reserves are held by Venezuela.
-The first oil field was drilled in Venezuela in 1914, however, due to the falling oil price, the economy suffers tremendously as almost all of Venezuela's exports are crude oil and refined petroleum products.
+- Venezuela has the largest crude oil reserves in the world, about 17% of all oil reserves are held by Venezuela.
+The first oil field was drilled in Venezuela in 1914.
+Due to collapse in production and the falling oil price, the economy suffers tremendously as Venezuela's economy relies on the money received from the export of crude oil and refined petroleum products.

-- The petrol price in Venezuela is the lowest in the world due to having high petroleum reserves.
+- The petrol price in Venezuela is the lowest in the world due to having these large petroleum reserves.

-- Venezuela has the highest inflation rate in the world for several years.
+- Venezuela suffers from the highest inflation rate in the world for several years.

-- To counteract the hyperinflation, the Venezuelan government introduced digital tokens in 2018 but the project never took off.
+- To counteract the hyperinflation, the Venezuelan government introduced digital tokens in 2018 but the digital currency is largely unused.
 These tokens called Petro, were hoped to become a sought-after cryptocurrency similar to Bitcoin.
 The name Petro refers to the backing of the currency by the national petroleum reserves.

-- The main agricultural crops in Venezuela are sugar cane, corn, rice, potatoes or fruits such as bananas and pineapples
+- The main agricultural crops in Venezuela are sugar cane, corn, rice, potatoes, plantains or fruits such as bananas and pineapples

-- The main trading partners of Venezuela are China, Brazil, Turkey, the USA and Spain.
+- The main trading partners of Venezuela are China, USA, Brazil and Spain.

 Venezuela for Kids | Animals